SophieLD/Make-Cities-Greener/README.md

 1. Clone this repo (for help see this [tutorial](https://help.github.com/articles/cloning-a-repository/)).
 2. Raw Data is being kept [Oslo City Bike website](https://oslobysykkel.no/en/open-data/historical)
-3. Reshaped dataset `trip_tb` for dashboard can be found in this repo.
-4. Routes data `route_df` with distance/duration by driving from Google Distance Matrix API can be found this this repo also.
+3. Routes data `route_df` with distance/duration by driving from Google Distance Matrix API can be found this this repo also.

 ## License & copyright
 @ Hongxia Hou